Harsh19-M/Vendor-Performance-Analysis-Insights/README.md

 # Vendor Performance Analysis & Insights
-End-to-end **Vendor Performance Analysis** project using **SQL** for data exploration and extraction (joins, CTEs and aggregation), **Python** (Detailed Exploratorion, data cleaning, and statistical analysis), and **Power BI** (interactive dashboards and reporting) to identify top-performing vendors, optimize inventory efficiency, and uncover actionable business insights.
+End-to-end **Vendor Performance Analysis** project using **SQL** for data exploration and extraction (joins, CTEs and aggregation), **Python** (data cleaning, detailed exploratory analysis and statistical analysis), and **Power BI** (interactive dashboards and reporting) to identify top-performing vendors, optimize inventory efficiency, and uncover actionable business insights.

 **Note:** This project uses a mock/tutorial dataset designed to simulate realistic vendor performance.
 Company names and figures are for demonstration purposes only.